iysatp/nltp-rules/Season 19 Rules.md

 ## Article II - Roster Changes
 ##### *Section I - Trades*
 * (a) Trades are submitted by the captain directly to the NLTP Commissioners via a trading form and can be vetoed by the NLTP Commissioners.
-* (b) If a captain is unavailable then their co-captain can make trades on their behalf but only with explicit written permission beforehand.
+* (b) If a captain is unavailable, their co-captain may submit trades on their behalf provided they have been given explicit written permission beforehand.
 * (c) Co-captains are required to use their own names on official forms.
 * (d) Trades that are deemed too one-sided by the NLTP Commissioners may be rejected.
 * (e) Trades involving inactive players may be allowed by the NLTP Commissioners.
 Please research players to make sure they are still active when trying to trade for them.
 * (f) Trading draft picks for future seasons is prohibited.
 * (g) Trades will take effect immediately upon approval by the NLTP Commissioners.
-* (h) Reciprocated trade offers can not normally be retracted after submission.
+* (h) Reciprocated trade offers may not normally be retracted after submission.
 If a captain believes the other party in a trade was being dishonest during negotiations, then they may make a request (while providing evidence) to the CRC to retract the trade.
 This request can only be made before the CRC has approved the trade.
 * (i) Captains cannot be traded.
 * (j) The weekly trade deadline will be tiered based on the teams’ current standing.
 Trades may still go through, however waiver points acquired in trades will be invalid for the current week’s Free Agency round if the trade was completed after the tiered deadline corresponding to the receiving team’s position.
 * (k) Tiered deadlines are as follows: For teams in 1st-4th place, 8:59:59 ET; for teams in 5th-8th place, 9:59:59 ET; for teams in 9th-12th place, 10:59:59 ET; and for teams in 13th-16th place, 11:59:59 ET.